-Stop by the visitor center for current information about road conditions. camping, ranger-led programs and to pick up a copy of the Park Map.
+Stop by the visitor center for current information about road conditions. camping, ranger-led programs and to pick up a copy of the Capitol Reef Park Map.

 In November the Capitol Reef scenic drive is a must-do activity to see and photograph the cliffs, canyons, domes and bridges!

-If you’re up for adventure, drive the Cathedral Valley District of Capitol Reef.
+If you’re up for adventure, check out the Capitol Reef Cathedral Valley loop.
 It’s a remote, rugged region that requires vehicles with high ground clearance.
 In November you may need four-wheel drive depending on road and weather conditions.

 If it rains or snows, the roads can be muddy, washed out, and impassable to the best high-clearance four-wheel drive vehicle, so check at the visitor center before heading out!!

-The Waterpocket District in the southern section of Capitol Reef is fairly remote and rugged, but oh so beautiful!
+The Capitol Reef Burr Trail Loop is a fun way to explore the Waterpocket District in the southern section of the park.
+It’s remote and rugged, but oh so beautiful!
 Most passenger cars, pickups, and vans can usually negotiate the roads without difficulty.

 BUT again any rain or snow can leave roads slick, muddy, washed out, and impassable to the best high-clearance four-wheel drive vehicle, so check at the visitor center before taking the drive.